fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

 * Do they have a website?
 * Do they have social media?
 (Twitter, Reddit, Instagram)
 * Are they easy to contact?
 (Discord, Telegram)
-* Do they have $FET self-bonded to their node?
+* Do they have FET self-bonded to their node?
 * Are they active in the community?
 * Do they have a good uptime?
 * Do they offer slashing & double sign protection?